-Figure 1 - Regulating Plan

 Buildings in this district are strongly encouraged to be redeveloped as a Hotel or other Commercial Uses.
 These uses are compatible with the overall district and support economic activity while maintaining a pedestrian-oriented streetscape.
 Buildings are to be situated along wide, shaded sidewalks that encourage walking and social interaction.
 Parking areas shall be screened from view, and shared parking is encouraged.
 A Parking Structure is recommended to maximize the buildable Footprint and support parking needs.
-The use of this Overlay District increases the Commercial square footage in the district by requiring a minimum of two floors of Commercial Use as defined in Section 10.8.
+The use of this Overlay District increases the Commercial square footage in the district by requiring a minimum of two floors of Commercial Use as defined in Section 10.8, Definitions.